Pythonier/Python-Games/4213 - Concept One/README.md

 This is the first major release after the framework.
-This will house the next bit of updates until Concept Two.
+This is the final release due my lack of interest in the idea of the game and no desire to work with my messy code.
+Newest game: Rooms of Mystery